centrica-engineering/nucleus-docs/docs/components/ns-cta.md

 The `ns-cta` is capable of handling a loading interaction using the `loading` and `loadingMessage` attributes, these can be found in the [specification table](#specification) below.

 This loading state is used to provide the user with feedback that their action is being handled.
-It also provides the user with reassurance that action may take a number of seconds to be completed.
+It also reassures the user that action may take a number of seconds to be completed.

-We recommend to only use this loading state for a maximum of 5 seconds.
+We recommend only to use this loading state for a maximum of 5 seconds.
 If it's known that the action is likely to take longer than 5 seconds, present the user with a [Roadblock page type](page-types/roadblock).

 If the action fails, don't leave the CTA in its Loading state.
 Present the user with clear feedback with [the highlighter component](components/ns-highlighter).